Rees Odhiambo: College career

 Odhiambo committed to Boise State prior to his senior year in July 2010 and signed his letter of intent on February 2, 2011.
 As a true freshman, he redshirted in 2011, and was awarded the Ultimate Goon Award by Tim Socha, BSU's head strength coach.
 Odhiambo played the next four seasons (2012–2015) for the Broncos and appeared in 32 games.
 His final two seasons were played under head coach Bryan Harsin, who arrived in 2014.

 Professional career

 Seattle Seahawks

-Odhiambo was drafted by the Seattle Seahawks in the third round of the 2016 NFL Draft, the 97th overall pick.
+Odhiambo was selected by the Seattle Seahawks in the third round of the 2016 NFL draft, the 97th overall pick.
 A week later on May 6, he signed a four-year deal worth $2.9 million overall with a $645,416 bonus.
-Backed up against their own end-zone during the divisional round of the 2016-17 NFL playoffs, Odhiambo accidentally stepped on the foot of Seahawks quarterback Russell Wilson, causing a safety.
+Backed up against their own endzone during the divisional round of the 2016-17 NFL playoffs, Odhiambo accidentally stepped on the foot of Seahawks quarterback Russell Wilson, causing a safety.

 Odhiambo entered the 2017 season as the Seahawks' starting left tackle.
 He started the first seven games before suffering multiple dislocated fingers in both hands.
 His injuries required surgery on both hands, and he was placed on injured reserve on November 8, 2017.

 On September 2, 2018, Odhiambo was waived by the Seahawks.

-Indianapolis Colts
+Indianapolis Colts (first stint)

-On September 24, 2018, Odhiambo was signed to the Indianapolis Colts' practice squad.
+On September 24, 2018, Odhiambo was signed to the practice squad of the Indianapolis Colts.